vikaspurohit08/ticketing_app/tickets/README.md

 To have this versioning we can use `mongoose-update-if-current` npm package.
 Which by default used (`___v`) of mongodb document for versioning.
 But we can set favourable name by using documentSchema.set("versionKey", "our_versioning_name");

+# When version will be incremented/included in event?

+Increment/including of version number will be only when primary service responsible for a record emits an event to describe create/update/destroy to a record.